Programming Assignments

 Login.

-due date via email).
+to the due date via email).

 IN ALL CASES, you must drop off (on time) whatever part of the program you

-have written, if you are to receive any partial credit for a late
+have written, if you are to receive ANY PARTIAL credit for a late

-submission; if you drop off no files, I must assume that you have done no
+submission; if you drop off no files, I must assume that you have done

 Pair Programming

-partners, turning in a single, joint program.
+turning in a single, joint program.

-Only one student from the pair should drop off the program -which one doesn't
+Only ONE STUDENT from the pair should drop off (all parts of) the

 See Pair Programming for